-As a new year begins, the number of international students in the U.S. has increased to over one million and ISI's staff continues to grow.
+As of this time, the number of international students in the U.S. has increased to over one million and ISI's staff continues to grow.
 Exciting ministry opportunities and resources are increasing the number of students who are coming to know Christ through ISI's ministry and that of other international student ministries.